NextronSystems/thor-manual/usage/use-cases.rst

 FTKImager
 ^^^^^^^^^

-Alternatively, you can use the tool `FTKImager <https://accessdata.com/product-download#digital-forever>`_ to mount your image.
-In case you plan to use an automated setup in which you use scripts to automatically process images, you could try to use the old `command line versions of FTKimager <https://accessdata.com/product-download#past-versions>`__.
+Alternatively, you can use the tool `FTKImager <https://www.exterro.com/digital-forensics-software/ftk-imager>`_ to mount your image.

 .. note::
   We recommend using Arsenal Image Mounter to mount your images, since we observed better performance